 Location: All summer sessions run from 8:30 am until 3:30 pm and are held on the campus of John Carroll University.

-Cost: The cost for the 4 day workshop which includes all materials is $395 per.
+Cost: The cost for the 4 day workshop which includes all materials is $350 per person and includes lunch and all course materials.
 Early registration is encouraged.